elena-ecn/RoboticsND-Go-Chase-It/README.md

 This project involves designing a differential drive mobile robot which is able to detect and chase white-colored balls inside a custom Gazebo world.

-A mobile robot is designed with the Unified Robot Description Format (URDF).
-It employs two sensors:
+The mobile robot is designed with the Unified Robot Description Format (URDF) and employs two sensors:
-* Hokuyo lidar
+* Hokuyo Lidar
-* camera
+* Camera

-and utilizes Gazebo plugins for the differential drive and the sensors.
+Gazebo plugins are utilized for the differential drive and the sensors.
-Two nodes are used to detect a white ball and to drive the robot around in order to chase the ball.
+Two nodes are implemented to detect a white ball and to drive the robot around in order to chase the ball.

 ## Key Concepts